avasopht/stroll/readme.md

 Improvements and missing features:

-\+ Piece generation is improved (allocation of pieces is well distributed so that you never have repeat tetrion, or long streams with any tetrion absent).
+:heavy_plus_sign: Piece generation is improved (allocation of pieces is well distributed so that you never have repeat tetrion, or long streams with any tetrion absent).

-\- Does not display next tetrion.
+:heavy_minus_sign: Does not display next tetrion.

-\- You actually can't lose.
+:heavy_minus_sign: You actually can't lose.